ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/08-CreateEachProductPage.md

 4. Call the react query hook we defined: const { data: product, isLoading, error } = useGetProuctDetailsBySlugQuery(slug!);
    ! to make sure it is a string

+5. We made use of the <Loading /> and <MessageBox /> to handle errors (make sure we include all errors)